Defect-driven shape transitions in elastic active nematic shells: Introduction

-This subcellular order can extend over tissue length-scales~\cite{Gruler:1999bt,Duclos:2014bs}.
-Orientational order fields often exhibit topological defects~\cite{deGennes:2002vq}.
-These are points at which the orientation cannot be well defined, for example at the centre of a vortex.
-Topological defects in active materials can focus stress~\cite{BlanchMercader:2020wc,BlanchMercader:2020tr} and play a role in processes relevant for organismal development~\cite{Saw:2017gn,Kawaguchi:2017em,MaroudasSacks:2020eh,Guillamat:2020dx}.
+Mechanical stress plays a crucial role in many morphogenetic processes during animal development.
+Prominent examples are gastrulation or neural tube formation.
+This stress can be generated by the actin cytoskeleton, a polymer network consisting of actin filaments, myosin molecular motors, and other proteins~\cite{Alberts:2008mo}.
+How self-generated `active' stress is organized to lead to shape changes remains largely unknown.

-In this paper we shall explore the equilibrium shapes of active elastic thin sheets that contain topological defects.
-In contrast to many previous theoretical treatments of active surfaces~\cite{Berthoumieux:2014eo,Salbreux:2017ci,Morris:2019bx} we consider the case in which active stresses modify the reference state of an elastic material~\cite{MatozFernandez:2020cl}.
-This approach allows us to capture patterns of strain that cannot be achieved through external forces.
+Due to the filamentous nature of the actin assemblies, actomyosin gels can exhibit macroscopic orientational order, which can extend over tissue length-scales~\cite{Gruler:1999bt,Duclos:2014bs,MaroudasSacks:2020eh}.
+Orientational order fields often exhibit topological defects~\cite{deGennes:2002vq}, where the orientation cannot be well defined, for example at the center of a vortex.
+In active materials, topological defects appear spontaneously~\cite{Sanchez:2012sp} and can focus stress~\cite{BlanchMercader:2020wc,BlanchMercader:2020tr,Hoffmann:2021}.